Project Grant: Application Instructions

 All Principal Applicants and Co-Applicants on the application must agree to General Conditions and Consent to Disclosure of Personal Information before the Nominated Principal Applicant can submit the application to CIHR.
 Signed signature pages are not required.
 Note that the Nominated Principal Applicant will consent in Task 9.

 Note: Information entered at registration will be pre-populated in the application.

 Project Title: The title submitted at registration is automatically transferred over to the application stage.
 Project title can change at application.

 Lay Title: Provide a title for your project that is in a language clear to members of the general public.
 Lay titles are used by CIHR to inform the public and Parliament about the valuable research supported through public funds.
 Lay titles can change at application.

 Lay Abstract: Using language accessible to a lay audience, Principal Applicants are asked to describe the proposed research, indicating how the proposed research can improve personal health, the health of populations and/or the health delivery system.
 The character limit for the entire task is 2000 characters.
 This information is used by CIHR to inform the public and Parliament about the valuable research supported through public funds.
 Lay abstracts can change at application.

 Institution Paid: The Institution Paid will administer the funds for your project.
 Consult the Institutional Eligibility Requirements on the CIHR website for more information.

-Please note that prior to submitting your completed application, the Institution Paid will have access to view a limited number of application fields while your application is in progress.
+Please note that the Institution Paid will have access to view a limited number of application fields while your application is in progress.

-Is your application for a knowledge translation or commercialization project that includes a partner and/or a knowledge user?
+Does your application include a partner and/or a knowledge user?

 - A partner only; or